 The idea of this style is to deliver a message through words.
 This type of video is quite common on the Internet, try searching ‘kinetic typography’ on Google and you’ll see what I mean.

-Obviously, as the name suggest, this type of explainer video relies heavily on text.
-Coupled with relevant animation and accompanied by background music that matches the overall feel you’re going for, it’s usually used to inspire people, or to express an idea or way of thinking.
+Obviously, as the name suggest, this type of explainer clip relies heavily on text.
+Coupled with relevant animation video and accompanied by background music that matches the overall feel you’re going for, it’s usually used to inspire people, or to express an idea or way of thinking.

 4. Cutout Animation.